LoCo: Locally Constrained Training-Free Layout-to-Image Synthesis: Method

-Here, $\gamma$ is a scale factor controlling the strength of the guidance, and $\lambda_{t}$ represents the noise schedule, decaying at each timestep.
-Subsequently, $\hat{\mathbf{z}_t}$ is sent for denoising.
+Here, $\gamma$ is a scale factor controlling the strength of the guidance.
+Subsequently, $\hat{\mathbf{z}_t}$ is sent to the noise predictor for denoising.

 Guided by $\mathcal{L}_{LoCo}$, $\mathbf{z}_{t}$ gradually adjusts at each timestep, aligning high-response attention regions to the specified bounding boxes.
-This process leads to the synthesis of target objects in the user-provided locations.
-Please refer to the experimental section for additional details.
+This process leads to the synthesis of desired objects in the user-provided locations.
+Please refer to the experiments section for additional details.